 This section covers the main metrics you should use to determine whether your app is meeting user expectations.
 These metrics tell you which features users prefer (and which features are missed), how likely your users are to recommend your app to others, and whether users are interacting with your app as you intended.
 Great apps know their audiences.
 These metrics will determine whether all that user research you conducted at the start of the app creation process was on the mark.

 Your app's rating is the quickest way for a user to see what other users think of your app.
 In addition to affecting your app's ranking in app stores, your app rating can encourage or discourage new users from downloading your app.
-In fact, over half of users “usually or always” check ratings before downloading an app according to a 2015 Apptentive study.
-For those who do, the app's existing ratings will play a role in the user's decision to download that app, as shown in this Apptentive chart.
+In fact, 79% of users check ratings before downloading an app according to a 2015 Apptentive study.
+For those who do, the app's existing ratings will play a role in the user's decision to download that app, as shown in this chart of 2016 Apptentive survey data.

 To improve your app's rating, try incentivizing five star reviews.
 Prompt your users to rate your app within the app itself to improve the chances they'll go to that extra effort.
 Be careful to prompt that rating only after you've shown why your app is valuable or the improvements that have been made.
 Also, if a user provides your app a good rating via your in-app feedback tool, encourage them to do the same for your app's store rating and send them directly to your app's listing in the app store.
 You can also try contacting and working with disappointed users to see if you can convince them to change their negative rating to a positive one.
 While Google Play allows users to directly respond to reviews, Appbot provides a really useful tool where they'll attempt to help you discover who the reviewer is on the App Store.